algo7/express-suite/README.md

 );

 //The emptyInputCheck Middleware
-//It's important that we place the our middleware after the bodyParser middleware
+//It's important that we place our middleware after the bodyParser middleware
 //Make sure you call the emptyInputCheck middleware before the routes are loaded app.use( emptyInputCheck({